rakudo/rakudo/docs/rakudo-nqp-notes.md

 Some notable, not-yet-implemented (NYI) features (in order of one dev's TODO list)

-+ formatting code in table cells is not yet handled
+1. %config :numbered aliasing with '#' is not handled for paragraph or delmited blocks

-+ formatting code in defn block terms is not yet handled
+2. pod data blocks are not yet handled

-+ pod configuration aliasing is not yet handled
+3. formatting code in defn block terms is not yet handled

-+ pod data blocks are not yet handled
+4. formatting code in table cells is not yet handled

-+ %config :numbered aliasing with '#' is not handled for paragraph or delmited blocks
+5. pod configuration aliasing is not yet handled

-+ formatting code in declarator blocks is not yet handled
+6. formatting code in declarator blocks is not yet handled

-+ inconsistent use of the Pod::Block::Para as the leaf parent of all regular text
+7. inconsistent use of the Pod::Block::Para as the leaf parent of all regular text

 Anyone wanting to work on any of the NYI items please coordinate on IRC #perl6-dev to avoid duplicate efforts.
 Most of the items are being worked on in a generally logical